 The dialogue was very realistic, on par with how we talk every day.
 Izabel frequently used the word “dude” and the back-and-forth sass between the father and mother referenced present day things like traffic jams (though obviously referencing sci fi spaceship jams).
 It took me a bit to wrap my head around this style at the start of this novel, but it became more natural as this remained consistent throughout.
 Moreover, absolutely nothing in this book was glossed over.
 It handles topics both humorous (angst of alcohol being banned during pregnancy) and heavy (war and child prostitution).

 I went with 4 stars (keep in mind for my rankings that’s: “Really Liked.
 Would Read Again”) because I’m still mildly flummoxed by what I just read.
 It was fascinating!
 And funny!
 And had gorgeous artwork!
 And I will definitely continue the series.
 But I’ve just never read this sort of thing before, and I think it’ll take another volume or two for me to be completely obsessed as others are.
-I do however recommend this to anyone looking for a bizarre yet engrossing read.
+I do however recommend Saga, Vol. 1 to anyone looking for a bizarre yet engrossing read.